 Our works also suggest that of going in, movement from inside and inward, and returning, respiration.
 Formerly our org employed the Japanese suffix "-in", referring to a subtemple of a larger complex.
 So EastWest Works, represents a subtemple of life, not from some formal faith or organization, but as a memory within each of us, beginning with your very own, innermost center.

-A note on an angle of repose: the Pali and Sanskrit derived Bodhi, stands for the understanding of a Buddha (an awakened person).
-Bodhi simply means the path of “awakening” and therefore falls into a directional rather than a personality based word.
+A note on an angle of repose: the Pali and Sanskrit derived Bodhi, stands for the understanding of a Buddha (a realized person).
+Bodhi simply means the path of realization, awakening, and therefore falls into a directional rather than a personality based word.

-By de-emphasizing the personage and employing the groundwork term Bodhism, we pay respect to the teachings of all buddhas and sages that gave and give root to the variety of sects that now make up Buddhism.
+By de-emphasizing the personages and employing the groundwork term Bodhism, we continue the work of Zen and pay respect to the teachings of all buddhas and sages that gave and give root to the variety of sects that now make up certain faiths.

 Our earthly habitat thrives in diversity.
 Each being, a child of this Earth, belongs.
 Every type of person, animal, plant, natural object, element, creation and happening belongs, and is suffused with animate force.

 The nauseous plunder of our earth and its noxious consequences endow fanatic monocultures that result in parsimonious accumulation and use of resources, uneven distribution of such, and senseless violence due to the resultant fear of lack and belief in false equity, or inequity.

 Surely these problems must point to a more relevant way.
 What way is that?
 In what way can we redirect our attentions, so as to establish coherent sustenance?